by Texas Homesteader ~

 Now our attention turned to those jalapenos.
 We sliced each one in half longways and seeded each pepper.
 I don’t know what this little pepper-seeder thingie is called but MAN it’s handy!

 Then we pulled out a can of black beans and drained the juice into a jar, then poured the beans into a bowl mashed them.
-We stirred in seasonings – chili powder, cumin, paprika & oregano.
-We diced up some onion and some of those reserved jalapeno seeds/membranes and pressed two cloves of garlic and mixed it all in.
-We added a little of the reserved bean juice to make the filling more workable and stirred in some sharp cheddar cheese.
+The seasonings were stirred in – chili powder, cumin, paprika & oregano.
+Then we diced up some onion and some of those reserved jalapeno seeds/membranes and pressed two cloves of garlic and mixed it all in.
+A little of the reserved bean juice was used to make the filling more workable, and we also stirred in some sharp cheddar cheese.

 Now it’s showtime!
-We filled each hollowed jalapeno with the black-bean filling.
+Each hollowed jalapeno was filled with the black-bean filling.
 We tried not to overfill them so the filling wouldn’t spill out when they were baking in the oven.

 Now I pulled out those egg roll wrappers RancherMan was so puzzled about.
 My wrappers were about twice as big as I wanted them to be so I cut each one in half.
 We placed each filled jalapeno on an egg roll wrapper and rolled them up, tucking the end underneath the popper and pinching the ends of the wrapper to shape, finally placing each one on a cookie sheet.